 All LGBTQ+ students and allies are welcome!

 Welcome to the online space for SUNY Orange's Sexuality and Gender Alliance student club--or SAGA.
-The purpose of this club is to support LGBTQ+ students on campus (even when that campus is virtual!), as well as to serve as an educational resource to the college community.
+The purpose of this club is to support LGBTQ+ students on campus (Middletown, Newburgh, and virtually), as well as to serve as an educational resource to the college community.